 Customizing a model or approach might take up time in the short term, but will save you time the long term.
 It could also save you resources and help clarify pain-points in your organization that you wish to work on.

 Turning a generic model into a customized sales training program will ensure that it fits your organization and addresses your sales team’s needs.

 4. Think of training as a one-time event.

 How do you typically learn a new skill?
 Whether it’s playing guitar, surfing, or knitting, it’s not likely that you took a single class and became an expert.
 Instead, you often take lessons with repeated coaching, practice, and reinforcement.

 Yet many times, we think of sales training as a one-time event.
-Training events are important!
-They provide a foundational cultural experience, and it’s a great opportunity to bring a large number of people together.
-If this is all you’re doing, though, you’re not giving your sales team the opportunity to practice, apply, and retain what they’re taught.
+And of course, training events are important!
+They provide a foundational cultural experience, and are great opportunities to bring a large numbers of people together.
+But if this is all you are doing, you are not giving your sales team the opportunity to practice, apply, and retain what they are taught.

 A training can be helpful.
 Trainings, plural, are absolutely necessary.